lmiller1990/vue-testing-framework/README.md

 - "The more your tests resemble the way your software is used, the more confidence they can give you" - Kent Dodds
 - Avoid the need to access the raw `vm` element
 - Support SFCs by `vue-jest`

+## Features I want to try and support

+- Capture emitted events
+- Good API for testing components with slots (VTU pain point)
+- Alternative to `shalllowMount`
+- Tools for testing composition API components